nopmop/pveNetworkManager/README.md

 ## Overview

-Proxmox uses `/etc/network/interfaces` to manage network interfaces.
-This conflicts with NetworkManager, which typically controls network interfaces through its own configuration files.

-Previously, a common workaround to use NetworkManager with Proxmox involved setting `managed=false` in `/etc/NetworkManager/NetworkManager.conf` causing NetworkManager to ignore Proxmox interfaces, and thus causing some applications (that rely on NetworkManager notifications of connectivity-changes, such as `Discover`, the package manager) to believe that the network is unavailable.

-**pveNetworkManager** solves this by dynamically configuring components in Proxmox when the state of the interfaces changes, in a way that avoids conflicts.
+When trying to run NetworkManager with Proxmox some applications, such as `Discover` or `PackageKit`, which rely on connectivity-change notifications from NetworkManager end up believing that the system is offline.
+Setting `managed=false` in `/etc/NetworkManager/NetworkManager.conf` is of no use.

+**pveNetworkManager** solves this.

 ## Features